My community is tired of waiting for environmental justice.

 A solution to this pollution exists and it is necessary to move forward, without delay, to adopt these clean-truck rules.

 For those of us that weren’t around in the 1980s to see the Denver Brown Cloud during that era, it has come back and unfortunately hangs around for most of the year.
-Every year, Denver and communities across Colorado’s Front Range and West Slope set too many records for poor air quality.
+Every year, Denver and communities across Colorado’s Front Range and Western Slope set too many records for poor air quality.

 More people have moved to the Front Range, bringing with them more cars and creating more smog, and this problem must be addressed to clean our air and help fight climate change.
 By requiring additional cuts from these harmful sources, communities across Colorado actually will be able to see, and breathe, the benefits.